cutetoast/BookingSystem1/simple-booking-system/user-story.md

 - The admin appointment list page should include an approval status column.
 The default status should be "Pending" and change to "Approved" after admin approval.
 - A user can make a maximum of 3 bookings per day.
 - The system should not allow selecting a past date/time for a new booking.
+- Users can view their past booking history.

 **Acceptance Criteria**:
 1. Users can view available time slots for a given service.